 And when it comes to Unity Air flight cancellation compensation, only significant delays count — if Unity Air manages to provide you with a replacement flight that gets you in at a similar time to your original arrival schedule, they are not obligated to pay.

-When claiming for Unity Air canceled flight compensation, be sure to ask questions at the airport — ask how long your flight is expected to be delayed and the cause behind the delay or cancellation, if it hasn’t already been announced.
+When claiming for Unity Air cancelled flight compensation, be sure to ask questions at the airport — ask how long your flight is expected to be delayed and the cause behind the delay or cancellation, if it hasn’t already been announced.

 You will want to hold onto your documents as well — including your boarding pass and flight confirmation.
 You can even take photos of the departure board as proof that your flight was delayed.